Tax GuideAugust 12, 20256 min read

 Who needs to receive a 1099-NEC?

-Any non-employee you paid 600 dollars or more during the year for services as part of running your business, which covers most independent contractors, freelancers, and subcontractors.
+Any non-employee you paid enough during the year for services as part of running your business: 600 dollars or more for 2025 payments, rising to 2,000 dollars for payments made in 2026.
+That covers most independent contractors, freelancers, and subcontractors.
 Employees get a W-2 instead.
-The 600 dollar test is the total you paid them for the year, not a per-payment amount.
+The threshold is the total you paid them for the year, not a per-payment amount.

 Do I need a W-9 to issue a 1099?